-If the Review Team identifies in its Review Report what it considers to be significant causes of concern, particularly in relation to the institution's fulfilment of relevant statutory requirements, and, on this basis, makes recommendations for directions or recommendations relating to DA status to QQI, QQI will consult with the institution to agree an immediate action plan to address the issue(s) of Review Team concern, including the timeframe in which the issue(s) will be addressed.
+If the Review Team identifies in its Review Report what it considers to be significant causes of concern, particularly in relation to the institution's fulfilment of relevant statutory requirements, QQI will consult with the institution to agree an immediate action plan to address the issue(s) of Review Team concern, including the timeframe in which the issue(s) will be addressed.
 The action plan and the timeframe will comprise 'directions' (Section 35 of the 2012 Act) by QQI.
 The institution will report to QQI every six months on progress against the action plan for the duration of the plan.